Home > Family > Children’s Health > Allergies

 The common symptoms of allergic rhinitis include your child breathing through their mouth, having a stuffy nose all the time or during specific seasons, dark circles under their eyes or snoring at night.
 Left untreated, allergic rhinitis can have a detrimental effect on your child’s learning and behaviour.

-For a diagnosis an experienced GP, paediatrician or an allergy specialist will take a history of reactions, examine your child and possibly arrange for allergy tests.
+For diagnosis, an experienced GP, paediatrician or an allergy specialist will take a history of reactions, examine your child and possibly arrange for allergy tests.
 These are either skin prick tests or blood (RAST) tests.
 With a diagnosis, you can get trusted information and support on how to manage your child’s allergy by contacting Allergy New Zealand.

 Allergy New Zealand – for a free information pack go to www.allergy.org.nz